actuallyakash/influencer/README.md

 You can add time-wasting websites through the extension button directly or in the settings menu.
 You can add more motivational quotes, comments, deadlines in the quotes page which motivates you.

-Influencer is available for both [Chrome](https://chrome.google.com/webstore/detail/influencer-productive-mot/dfgpeekcneclmfdalhopgneoaedfkfbl) & [Firefox](https://addons.mozilla.org/en-US/firefox/addon/influencer/).
+Influencer is available for [Chrome](https://chrome.google.com/webstore/detail/influencer-productive-mot/dfgpeekcneclmfdalhopgneoaedfkfbl), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/influencer/) & [Edge](https://microsoftedge.microsoft.com/addons/detail/eidmadimoobplooiajlgoedlaoiphhab).

 📃 [Installation instructions](https://developer.chrome.com/extensions/getstarted#unpacked)